Abhiram3152N/Law-Firm-Management-Salesforce/Docs/Phase_2.md

 - Ensured no impact on the production environment during development.

 ## Sandbox Usage
-- Set up sandbox environments (Developer, Developer Pro, or Partial Copy) for testing and training.
+- Set up sandbox environments (Developer) for testing and training.
 - Followed a sandbox refresh and deployment strategy to maintain data integrity.